 Place your word somewhere that you will see it every day.
 You can do this by creating a vision board, sticking a note on your mirror, or creating a pop up reminder like I did.
 However will work best for you!
 By choosing to be mindful and intentional each day, it will bring your closer to achieving your goals.

-And if you want some more goal setting with intention, check out my article on how to get EXACTLY what you want.
-This is the year we choose to live intentionally.
+And if you want some more goal setting with intention, check out my free 90 Day Goal Tracker download.